beauhaus/quizzer-app/README.md

 -----------------
 ## Project Objectives:
-1. parcel used instead of webpack
+1. Loads default quiz questions into local storage from a JSON file.
-2. reach-router
+2. Admin buttons in header (show all storage, delete, reload);
-3. redux
+3.